GraniteWMS/GraniteDocs/docs/integration/evo/sdk-provider.md

 | Comment         | WarehouseTransfer.Description        | N        | If Comment is empty, will be set to "Granite Move" |

-#### TRANSFER
+### TRANSFER

+!!! note
-**`Take Note`** Transfer integration does NOT update an existing Transfer document in Evolution.
+    Transfer integration does NOT update an existing Transfer document in Evolution.
 It creates a new warehouse transfer in Evolution when posted.
 Transactions are grouped by Code, Batch, ExpiryDate, Serial, FromLocation, ToLocation and ActionQty is summed before posting

 - WarehouseTransfer.
 Inventory Warehouse Transfer.